palewire/first-visual-story/readthedocs/index.rst

     {% endblock %}

 Meanwhile, we need data.
-Copy the `annual totals data <https://raw.githubusercontent.com/ireapps/first-graphics-app/master/src/_data/annual_totals.json>`_ to ``_data/annual_totals.json``.
+Copy the `annual totals data <https://raw.githubusercontent.com/ireapps/first-graphics-app/master/src/_data/annual_totals.json>`_ to a new file, ``_data/annual_totals.json``.
 This file contains annual homicide counts for Harvard Park and all of Los Angeles County.
 We can use nunjucks to include our data file directly in the template.

 Add a ``{% scripts %}`` block to the end of your ``index.nunjucks`` file: